-Recent progress on narrowing off the shelf LDA in external cavities (MacAdam et al., 1992) has been reported (Nelson et al., 1999; Zerger et al., 1999).
-For example, the Littman Metcalf configuration has been used with 2-W off-the-shelf LDA.
-The spectral profiles for 1.0-1.5 W output have FWHM 20-30 GHz, and the central frequency could be tuned over several nm.
-Simulations of the expected performance show that a single 15-W LDA could be replaced by a 3-W external-cavity LDA.
-With the recent commercial availability of 4-W broad area LDA, 3 W may be possible with a single device.
-The 2-W LDA is similar to a single facet of a typical multiarray bar.
+LDA.
+With the recent commercial availability of 4 watt broad area LDAs, 3 watts may be possible with a single device.
+The 2 watt LDA is similar to a single facet of a typical multi-array bar.
 For most commercially available CW bars, the filling factor is only 30%, and efficient optical feedback from the grating would be difficult.
-However, bars that are intended for pulsed use are available with filling factors of up to 90%.
-Thermal management problems limit the duty factor of these in normal operation, but reliable operation might be feasible for 10 W or more.
+However, bars that are intended for pulsed use are available with filling factors up to 90%.
+Thermal management problems limit the duty factor of these in normal operation, but reliable operation might be feasible for 10 watts or more.